-High Street and Fore Street, the focus of the High Street Heritage Action Zone, are rich in historic character.
-It boasts 120 listed buildings, including the former lace factories Boden Mill and Holyrood Mill, and the Grade I Listed Waterloo House, which is on the Heritage at Risk Register.
+High Street, Holyrood Street and Fore Street, the focus of the High Street Heritage Action Zone, are rich in historic character.
+The town centre boasts 50 listed buildings, including the Grade I listed Waterloo House and Grade II* listed Chard School, which are on the Heritage at Risk Register.

 Whilst the town centre is architecturally attractive, it is lack-lustre and the poor state of repair of many of the buildings and shopfronts is off-putting for both shoppers and prospective businesses.
 It's also not a pedestrian-friendly zone, with heavy traffic, poor pavements and a general lack of well-signposted routes to help people find their way around.